a11yproject/a11yproject.com/src/posts/2021-07-02-accessibility-seo.md

 <h2>Bears</h2>
 ```

-Properly implemented HyperText Markup Language section headings help search engines, too.
+Properly implemented HTML section headings help search engines, too.
 To determine if a page is relevant to a person's search, Google has to know about the contents of a page.
 If a page title isn’t present in the code, search engines may use other elements from the document in its place.
 The level-one heading is generally a good substitute.

 Headings can also help pages rank for a broader array of terms.
 For example, on a product page for a pair of shoes, including
 "Reviews" as a section heading may help that page show up for searches like “Product Name + Reviews”, where it may have only ranked for the product name.